valdimit/Certifications/README.md

 ## IBM Fundamentals of Quantum Algorithms
 - In recognition of the commitment to achieve professional excellence
-- Skills: Quantum Algorithms , Quantum Computing, Quantum Information, PWID-B0998400
+- Skills: Quantum Algorithms, Quantum Computing, Quantum Information
 - Issued by: IBM

 ## IBM Basics of Quantum Information
 - In recognition of the commitment to achieve professional excellence
-- Skills: Quantum Computation, Quantum Information, Quantum Theory, PWID-B0905900
+- Skills: Quantum Computation, Quantum Information, Quantum Theory
 - Issued by: IBM

 ## BlueQubit Quantum Hackathon 2025